bkj/essentials_guides/0_getting_started/0_getting_started.md

 ### c) `problem` struct

-The `problem` struct holds data structures that are used internally by the application.
+The `problem` struct holds data structures that are used internally by the application, as well as the graph we're running our application on.

 `problem` has two methods -- `init` and `reset` -- which are described inline below.